OBNinjaa/mineflayer-discord-bot/README.md

 ### Configuration

-1. Create a `settings.json` file in the root directory of the project.
+1. Create a `settings.json` file in the root directory of the project or run [configure.bat](configure.bat).

 2. Add the following configuration options to `settings.json` for example: